AnHandyman/Kill-Predictor/README.md

 # Kill-Predictor
-A little kill predictor on mush.vg
+A little kill predictor on mush.vg in C++